jfox16/space-typer/README.md

 - Equip Laser: 1
 - Equip Shuriken: 2

+## Programs Used
+- Game Engine: Unity 2018.4.4
+- Pixel Art: Drawn in Aseprite
+- Sounds: Downloaded from freesound.org and combined in Audacity
+- Music: Written using LMMS

 ## Programming Principles Applied
 For this game, I designed around smart usage of memory.
 Memory leaks can occur when a game is constantly instantiating and destroying game objects.